kuiper2000/tropical-dynamics/_sources/Variability/MJO.md

 ## Some Evidence from Moisture Mode Perspective
+Three necessary conditions for a moisture mode variability happens, (1) the diabatic heating is dominated by the moisture-related processes (2) weak temperature gradient (3) Precipitation anomaly is highly correlated with moisture anomaly.

-On the other hand, there are also evidences supporting the moisture mode framework.
-First, the weak temperature gradient approximation (i.e., $w\frac{N^2}{g}=\frac{Q}{c_p T}$ is a better approximation on intraseasonal timescales than wave time scales).
+According to these criteria, there are evidences supporting the moisture mode framework, especially over the Indo-Pacific regions.
+First, the weak temperature gradient approximation (i.e., $w\frac{N^2}{g}=\frac{Q}{c_p T}$ is a good approximation on intraseasonal timescales (even a more solid approximation than applying it to wave time scales).
 This indicates that the dynamics are nearly in a state of equilibrium.
 Second, the moistening/drying in the lower troposphere ($\sim$700-hPa) has an equivalent contribution to the residual of the column process (i.e., vertical moisture advection balanced by the physical processes), suggesting what happens on horizontal directions is equally important.
-This picture can be observed more clearly in {numref}`FIG5-2`.
+Precipitation anomaly is in generaly highly correlated to column moisture if it's linearized in intraseasonal timescales.